GibsonFR/CrabGameRankedMod/README.md

 # CrabGameRankedMod

+Since the mod is build on Danilo Mod you have to do thoses exact steps :
 Place Server file at this exact path : C:\Program Files (x86)\Steam\steamapps\common\Crab Game

 The game gonna crash if you don't have all the files on Server folder.